nythrox/Flare.css/README.md

 ------ | ------
-text-center* | on * brekapoint text will be centralized hide* | on * breakpoint the item will be hidden
+text-center* | on * brekapoint text will be centralized hide* | on * breakpoint the item will be hidden relative | will have position:relative absolute | will have position:absolute cover | left:0; right:0; top:0; bottom:0;

 <h1>Browser Support</h1>
 <ul>